akienz99/pubmusic2/README.md

 ## Contribution

 If you like to contribute to this project, feel free to fork and send me a pull request.
-Regular contributors can also get direct access if to the repository.
+Regular contributors can also get direct access to the repository.

 ## Currently implemented features